Gluten Free Banana Nut Mini Muffins are soft, squishy, and irresistable! Naturally sweetened and easily made vegan, too.

 Easy Breakfast and Snack Idea

-I’ve made countless batches of gluten free, dairy free, easily made vegan Banana Nut Mini Muffins over the past couple of weeks to have on hand for easy breakfasts and snacks for the boys, and a nibble for yours truly anytime I need a little somethin’ somethin’.
+I’ve made countless batches of gluten free, dairy free, easily made vegan Banana Nut Mini Muffins over the past couple of weeks to have on hand for easy breakfasts and snacks for the kids, and a nibble for yours truly anytime I need a little somethin’ somethin’.

 (Although, I’m pretty sure losing track of how many mini muffins you’ve popped over the course of an afternoon makes somethin’ somthin’ count as DEFINITELY SOMETHING!)